 - You can even reseed specific bare patches without treating the whole lawn.
 Apply the same procedure as above

 - To protect specific areas from birds consider covering with netting or garden fleece.
-This should be removed when new shoots start to come through the soil
+Remove when new shoots start to come through the soil

 - Try to keep traffic on your freshly overseeded lawn to a minimum for 7 to 21 days